ladjs/superagent/docs/index.md

        .set('Accept', 'application/json')
        .end(callback);

+  You may also pass an object to set several fields in a single call:

+     request
+       .get('/search')
+       .set({ 'API-Key': 'foobar', Accept: 'application/json' })
+       .end(callback);

 ## GET requests

  The `.send()` method accepts objects, which when used with the __GET__ method will form a query-string.
 The following will produce the path `/search?query=Manny&range=1..5&order=desc`.